-Are there any side effects to having complementary therapy with cancer?
+Are there any side effects of having complementary therapy with cancer?

 How many treatments will I need?

-This varies form patient to patient initially Heidi usually recommends a course of 4 to 6 treatments approximately once a week and will then reassess.
-Most people continue with a treatment every 4-6 weeks for maintenance.
+This varies from patient to patient.
+Initially, Heidi usually recommends a course of 4 to 6 treatments approximately once a week.
+She will then reassess and advise you further.
+Most people continue with treatment every 4-6 weeks for maintenance.

 There is no evidence to suggest that any type of complementary therapy prevents or cures cancer.
-But people are interested in using complementary therapies for many reasons.
+However, people are still using complementary therapies for many reasons.

-People often use complementary therapies to help them feel better and cope with having cancer and treatment.
+People often have complementary therapies to help them feel better.
+The therapies can help them cope with the effects of the cancer and also the effects of the treatments.
 How you feel plays a part in how you cope.

 Many complementary therapies concentrate on relaxation and reducing stress.
 They might help to calm your emotions, relieve anxiety, and increase your general sense of health and well being.

-Many doctors, cancer nurses and researchers are interested in the idea that positive emotions can improve your health.
+Many doctors, cancer nurses and researchers support the idea that positive emotions can improve your health.